awslabs/aws-sdk-swift/reference/0.x/AWSAppMesh/AppMeshClientProtocol.md

 func deleteRoute(input: DeleteRouteInput, completion: @escaping (ClientRuntime.SdkResult<DeleteRouteOutputResponse, DeleteRouteOutputError>) -> Void)
 ```

-### deleteVirtualGateway(input:​completion:​)
+### deleteVirtualGateway(input:completion:)

 Deletes an existing virtual gateway.
-You cannot delete a virtual gateway if any gateway
-routes are associated to it.
+You cannot delete a virtual gateway if any gateway routes are associated to it.

 ``` swift
 func deleteVirtualGateway(input: DeleteVirtualGatewayInput, completion: @escaping (ClientRuntime.SdkResult<DeleteVirtualGatewayOutputResponse, DeleteVirtualGatewayOutputError>) -> Void)
 ```

-### deleteVirtualNode(input:​completion:​)
+### deleteVirtualNode(input:completion:)

 Deletes an existing virtual node.
-You must delete any virtual services that list a virtual node as a service provider
-before you can delete the virtual node itself.
+You must delete any virtual services that list a virtual node as a service provider before you can delete the virtual node itself.

 ``` swift
 func deleteVirtualNode(input: DeleteVirtualNodeInput, completion: @escaping (ClientRuntime.SdkResult<DeleteVirtualNodeOutputResponse, DeleteVirtualNodeOutputError>) -> Void)
 ```

-### deleteVirtualRouter(input:​completion:​)
+### deleteVirtualRouter(input:completion:)

 Deletes an existing virtual router.
-You must delete any routes associated with the virtual router before you can delete the
+You must delete any routes associated with the virtual router before you can delete the router itself.
-router itself.

 ``` swift
 func deleteVirtualRouter(input: DeleteVirtualRouterInput, completion: @escaping (ClientRuntime.SdkResult<DeleteVirtualRouterOutputResponse, DeleteVirtualRouterOutputError>) -> Void)
 ```

-### deleteVirtualService(input:​completion:​)
+### deleteVirtualService(input:completion:)

 Deletes an existing virtual service.